controverses/science-and-society/index.md

 # Science and Society

 Welcome to this website dedicated to your 2022 *Science and Society* winter school that will take place from Monday Jan.
 17 to Friday 21.
+You will find here all the resources.

 ## Syllabus

-You will find here [the course syllabus](/resources/science-and-society-syllabus.pdf).
+[The course syllabus](/resources/science-and-society-syllabus.pdf), including the teaching programme for the week.

-## Lectures
+## Afternoon Lectures

 Date | Presentation slides |
-Monday 17 (4.30-7pm) | 1 - The Gender of Science |
+Monday 17 | 1 - The Gender of Science |
-Tuesday 18 (2.30-5pm) | 2 - A Politics of Things |
+Tuesday 18 | 2 - A Politics of Things |
-Wednesday 19 (2.30-5pm) | 3 - Rethinking Expertise through Controversies |
+Wednesday 19 | 3 - Rethinking Expertise through Controversies |
-Thursday 20 (2.30-5pm)  | 4 - Environmental Social Sciences |
+Thursday 20 | 4 - Environmental Social Sciences |

 The lectures will be taught in English.

-## Seminars
+## Morning Seminars

 You will work on some of the following thematic corpora during the four morning sessions.
 Other resources could be shared by your seminar teacher.
 17 seminars will be taught in English, 8 in French.